seppmail/SEPPmail365cloud/README.md

 ### Clean up before installing

-If your Exchange Online environment was originally integrated with a SEPPmail already, you need to backup, remove (or disable) the existing SEPPmail365 connectors and rules before integrating into seppmail.cloud.
+If your Exchange Online environment was originally integrated with a SEPPmail Appliance, you need to backup, remove (or disable) the existing SEPPmail365 connectors and rules before integrating into seppmail.cloud.
 To do this use our OTHER PS-Module **SEPPmail365**.
 Find info on [backup and removal SEPPmail connectors and rules here.](https://github.com/seppmail/SEPPmail365#cleanup-environment)

 >Note: *If you do not remove existing __[SEPPmail]__ rules and connectors, the mailflow will be a mess and the integration will not work.*